nico/hack/notes/copydir.md

 ## Conclusions

+If you can require macOS 12+, use `pax`.
+Filing bugs sometimes helps!

-There's no single best way to copy a directory on macOS as far as I can tell.
+Else, there's no single best way to copy a directory on macOS as far as I can tell.

 If mtimes need to be preserved in the output directory, `cpio -pdlm` seems like the least bad current option.
 If `pax` set the timestamp on the output